jhsu802701/rails_from_scratch_rails5/11-01-admin_show.md

 end
 # rubocop:enable Metrics/ClassLength
 ```
+* Enter the command "sh testc.sh".
+All 4 new controller tests will fail because of a missing route.
 * Update the routing.
 Edit the file config/routes.rb and add the following line to the end of the admin section:
 ```
   resources :admins, only: [:show]